-Faith leaders who pursue global ministry initiatives strive to bring the word of God and the love of Christ to people around the world.
+Faith leaders educated in initiatives for Christian global ministries strive to bring the Word of God and the love of Christ to people around the world.
 You can nurture your faith while preparing for a career in global ministry at Grand Canyon University.
-The Bachelor of Arts in Christian Studies with an Emphasis in Global Ministry degree is an intensive survey of Christian doctrines, theological knowledge and cross-cultural ministry within national and international contexts.
+The Bachelor of Arts (BA) in Christian Studies with an Emphasis in Global Ministry is a comprehensive survey of Christian doctrines, theological knowledge and cross-cultural ministry within national and international contexts.

-The global ministry degree is offered by the College of Theology to students who feel called to join the next generation of contemporary Christian leaders around the world.
-Deepen your understanding of biblical truths and Christian history while exploring leadership styles and communication strategies.
-Students pursuing this Christian ministry degree are expected to affirm the Doctrinal Statement and College of Theology Covenant early on in their studies.
+This degree is offered by the College of Theology to students who feel called to join the next generation of contemporary Christian leaders around the world.
+You will have the opportunity to deepen your understanding of biblical truths and Christian history while exploring leadership styles and communication strategies.
+While pursuing an education in global ministry, you are expected to affirm the Doctrinal Statement and College of Theology Covenant.

-Christian studies students at GCU immerse themselves in a supportive, welcoming campus environment.
+At GCU, you can immerse yourself in a supportive, welcoming campus environment.
 Our private Christian university is an inclusive place that welcomes all who desire to know and love God.

-During your studies, you will develop a firm foundation of biblical and theological knowledge, and explore its practical, modern applications.
-You will develop your own Christ-like character as you consider impactful ways to minister to others.
-Cross-cultural studies are a major component of this academic program.
-Some of the courses included in the Christian studies - global ministry BA degree include:
+Throughout your bachelor’s in Christian studies program, you will have the opportunity to develop a firm foundation of biblical and theological knowledge and to explore its practical, modern applications.
+You can develop your own Christ-like character as you consider impactful ways to minister to others.
+Cross-cultural studies are a major component of this degree.
+You will work through a breadth of curriculum that covers a range of Christian global ministries topics, including:

-Students will develop a keen understanding of the principles of anthropology within the context of missiology.
-They will learn how to analyze and engage groups of people in different cultural contexts.
-There is a focus on contemporary issues in global ministry, including recent mission movements, best practices for mission strategies and modern trends in global Christianity.
-Other core competencies of this degree program include the following:
+When you pursue an education in global ministry at GCU, you will be taught the principles of anthropology within the context of missiology.
+You will examine how to analyze and engage groups of people in different cultural contexts.
+There is a focus on contemporary issues in global ministry.
+Other core competencies of this degree include the following: